FAMILY CAMPING ESSENTIAL TIPS

 CHECK THE FORECAST

 Whether you’re a complete beginner or well-seasoned family campers, we’d advise checking the weather forecast so you can pack accordingly.
-If you are a complete beginner and the forecast suggests anything other than perfect weather, you may want to consider postponing your trip to avoid the bad weather.
+If you are a complete beginner and the forecast suggests anything other than perfect weather, you may want to consider postponing your trip.

 LEAVE PLENTY OF TIME

-Make sure you arrive at the campsite with at least a few hours of daylight to spare – pitching your tent in the dark is neither fun, nor easy!
+Make sure you arrive at the campsite with at least a few hours of daylight to spare – pitching your tent in the dark particularly with kids is neither fun, nor easy!
 (Always worth packing a head torch if you know you’re arriving after dark).

 PRACTISE PITCHING BEFORE YOU LEAVE